e-kwsm/ompi/docs/tuning-apps/mpi-io.rst

 * ``dynamic_gen2``: the default component used on lustre file system.
-This component is based on the two-phase I/O algorithm with a static file partioning strategy, i.e. an aggregator processes will by default only write data to a single storage server.
+This component is based on the two-phase I/O algorithm with a static file partitioning strategy, i.e. an aggregator processes will by default only write data to a single storage server.

 * ``vulcan``: the default component used on all other file